Newgate (company)

 Newgate is a British clock manufacturing company headquartered in Oswestry, Shropshire.
 It produces a range of clocks as well as designing and producing eyewear under sister brand London Mole.

 Background

 Newgate was founded in 1991 by Jim and Chloe Read.
 The name was inspired by the old New Gate Toll near their apartment and first home in Oswestry.

-They were first seen at a trade exhibition at London's Alexandra Palace where orders for clocks were received from Harrods, dozens of home stores and several European distributors.
+Following a trade exhibition at London's Alexandra Palace, the company began supplying retailers including Harrods and various European distributors.

 In the 1990s, 75% of the clocks produced were exported around the world.
-The clocks were all manufactured in the Oswestry factory until 2003 when production moved to Asia, for lower manufacturing costs and higher production capacities.
+Manufacturing moved from Oswestry to Asia in 2003.

-In 2009, the company purchased a large ex-Laura Ashley factory in Oswestry that required refurbishment.
-This included new facilities, offices and showrooms; which were built in a classic style and furnished with original 1940s furniture.
-The building also houses Newgate's design studios and its collection of industrial and vintage clocks.
+In 2009, the company moved its headquarters and design studios to a refurbished factory in Oswestry.

 Jones Clocks

 Sister brand Jones Clocks was launched in 2005, and is a fashion clock brand.
 Its products are sold to supermarkets and large home and DIY centres, and direct to consumer.

 Newgate Watches

 In 2012, work started on a range of watches.
-The Newgate Watch collection took three years to come to fruition when a range of fifty watches was launched at the Spring Fair in Birmingham, in February 2015.
-The UK watch trade publication WatchPro featured Newgate Watch founders Jim and Chloe Read in the Trailblazer category of the WatchPro Hot 100 of 2016.
+The company launched a line of fifty watches at the 2015 Spring Fair in Birmingham.
+In 2016, the founders were included in the WatchPro Hot 100 list.

-A portfolio of short films was made in 2015 to showcase each watch and clock family.
 Newgate watches are sold worldwide through distributors like iWorld.